Microsoft: FBI information within 45 ′ about Charlie Hebdo

 Charlie Hebdo

-It is a proof that companies and governments can work together flawlessly, he added, noting that there is no problem disclosing details from a user account if there is no valid judicial warrant.
+It's proof that companies and governments can work seamlessly together, he added, pointing out that there's no problem disclosing details from a user in the absence of a valid court order.

-According to a LA Times publication, Smith unveiled Microsoft's collaboration with the French government for Charlie Hebdo in Brussels, stressing that if security agencies want more control over corporate services, since their requests are covered by laws disclosure of information is mandatory.
+According to a report by the LA Times, Smith revealed the collaboration between Microsoft and the French government on Charlie Hebdo in Brussels, stressing that if the security officials want to have more control over the services of companies, since their requests are covered by laws the disclosure of information is mandatory.

-Recall that 2014, Microsoft has repeatedly been blamed for working with NSA.
-Smith repeated in his speech that everything must be clearly covered by laws, especially for user disclosure requests, without affecting public security and privacy in any way.
+Recall that in 2014, Microsoft was repeatedly accused of cooperating with the NSA.
+Smith reiterated during his speech that everything should be clearly covered by laws, especially for user data disclosure requests, without affecting public safety and privacy in any way.

 "If the government wants to shift the line between security and privacy to the right course, it should do so by changing the law rather than asking us to do it.
 Democratic societies, not private companies, should decide on the balance between public values such as public security and privacy. "